Evidence of a Drinker's Change in Behavior Can Show That They Were Over-served

 - Lack of inhibition.
 Most people feel less inhibited after drinking alcohol.
 Usually, people talk at an increasingly louder volume, become friendlier, and are also very relaxed.
 However, they can also experience sudden mood swings and become visibly emotional.
-If a person who is normally reserved all of a sudden begins speaking loudly, a typically quiet person decides to buy a round for the house, these are all signs of probable intoxication.
-For this reason, the TABC recommends that servers and bartenders maintain conversations with their patrons in order to establish a baseline personality, which makes spotting changes in behavior easier.
+If a person who is normally reserved all of a sudden begins speaking loudly or a typically quiet person decides to buy a round for the house, these are both signs of probable intoxication.
+For this reason, the TABC recommends that servers and bartenders maintain sufficient conversation with their patrons to establish a baseline personality reading, which makes spotting changes in behavior easier.

 - Inappropriate behavior.
 Also, the more the typical person imbibes, the more inappropriate his or her behavior may become.
 Signs include overly-flirtatious behavior, off-color jokes or vulgar language, or calling for a drinking game of some sort.
 We've likely all seen examples of people trying to pick fights when intoxicated, as well as the use of racist or sexist language.

-- Drinker becomes more reserved While it may seem contradictory that one sign of intoxication is that a person becomes louder and more obnoxious, while another is that they become more reserved, both behavior patterns are common to people who have consumed too much.
+- Drinker becomes more reserved.
+Although it may seem contradictory that one sign of intoxication should be a person becoming louder and more obnoxious, while another is that they become more reserved, both behavior patterns are common to people who have consumed too much.
 The reserved drinker can be more difficult to spot than the loud obnoxious drunk, but they are in no way more capable of driving.
 Some people respond to alcohol by becoming exceptionally quiet and withdrawn.
 That is why striking up a conversation is essential to any experienced server who wishes to serve safely, because that is the only way to spot people who become more reserved when drinking.

-Far too often, bar employees will view these types of behaviors as “normal,” or even amusing.
+Far too often, bar employees will view these types of behaviors as "normal," or even amusing.
 Further, the thinking often goes, if other patrons are offended or otherwise disturbed, they can just go home.
 But the problem is that drunk patrons leave bars too and bring these behaviors with them.
-They then can hurt themselves, others, or cause fatal accidents.
-While it might seem funny to see an intoxicated man try to flirt with women at the bar who are plainly out of his league, it’s not funny at all when he dies in a car wreck on his way home.
+They may then hurt themselves or others, and even cause fatal accidents.
+While it might seem funny to see an intoxicated man try to flirt with women at the bar who are plainly out of his league, it's not funny at all when he dies in a car wreck on his way home.

 How Changes in Behavior Becomes Evidence in a Dram Shop Case

 The reason that it is important for alcohol providers to closely monitor their patrons for changes in behavior is because that is the bedrock of safe alcohol service.
-The extent that a server noticed, or should have noticed changes in a customer’s behavior can be crucial to establishing that an obviously intoxicated person was served.
+The extent to which a server noticed (or should have noticed) changes in a customer's behavior can be crucial to establishing whether or not they served an obviously intoxicated person.

 After an accident, bars will invariably try to plead ignorance in order to beat the "obvious intoxication" standard that a plaintiff has to meet in a Texas dram shop case.
 The thinking goes that if they don't admit to seeing anything that could have indicated the patron was obviously intoxicated, then the bar cannot be found liable for over-service.
 An experienced dram shop attorney will turn this tactic to their client's advantage.

 Part of serving alcohol responsibly is watching for changes in behavior.
-In many depositions, servers and bartenders will start off claiming they did nothing wrong, but then are unable to recall much beyond the most basic details of the guest, if that.
+In many depositions, servers and bartenders will start off claiming they did nothing wrong, but then are unable to recall much beyond the most basic details of the guest's behavior, if that.
 By the end of the deposition, many times they will freely admit they never talked to the guest to establish a baseline by which to judge potential changes in behavior.
-It becomes pretty hard for a bar to argue that they followed safe alcohol serving procedures when they cannot answer the most basic questions of how someone was feeling or when they did not converse with a guest longer than it took to get an order.
+It becomes pretty hard for a bar to argue that they followed safe alcohol serving procedures when they cannot answer the most basic questions of how someone was feeling or it's clear they didn't converse with the guest for any longer than it took to get an order.

-The rise of social media makes this type of evidence even easier to elicit from servers and bartenders who don’t really want to co-operate.
-When people aren’t talking to other patrons or staff at a bar, it is very likely they’re on social media.
-When their social media posts indicate that they were profoundly depressed, or show changes in mood, this undermines the standard server line that the guest “seemed fine,” while illustrating the staff wasn’t really paying attention to the patron and was in no position to offer an informed opinion about the patron’s state of intoxication.
+The rise of social media makes this type of evidence even easier to elicit from servers and bartenders who may be reluctant to co-operate.
+When people aren't talking to other patrons or staff at a bar, it is very likely they're on social media.
+When their social media posts indicate that they were profoundly depressed, or show changes in mood, this undermines the standard server line that the guest "seemed fine," while also demonstrating that the staff wasn't really paying attention to the patron and was therefore in no position to offer an informed opinion about the patron's state of intoxication.

-Experienced attorneys don’t stop there, we attempt to track down witnesses who may have interacted with the over-served patron.
-If the bartender is saying the over-served patron, “seemed fine” while other people at the bar noticed changes in behavior, it hurts the bar’s case.
-After all, if untrained amateurs could see that someone appeared intoxicated, it strains credulity to believe that a trained alcohol dispenser could not pick up the signs.
+Experienced attorneys don't stop there, of course.
+We also attempt to track down any witnesses who may have interacted with or observed the over-served patron.
+If the bartender is saying the over-served patron, "seemed fine" while other people at the bar noticed changes in their behavior, it hurts the bar's case.
+After all, if untrained amateurs could see that someone appeared intoxicated, it strains credulity to believe that a trained alcohol dispenser could not have picked up the signs.

-However it is obtained, evidence that the service staff failed to observe changes in behavior that should have been picked up is crucial to demonstrating that an alcohol establishment served an obviously intoxicated person.
+However it is obtained, evidence that the service staff failed to observe changes in behavior that should have been noticed is crucial to demonstrating that an alcohol establishment served an obviously intoxicated person.
 Meeting that standard is necessary in every Texas dram shop case.